ConvertKit: DOCX-aware editor extensions

 - Floating tables.
 DOCX

 w:tblpPr(tables positioned relative to an anchor with text wrapping) render as plain stacked inline tables.
 The positioning metadata is dropped by the converter.
-Intended — float layout fidelity is out of scope. - Negative table indents.
+This is intentional; float layout fidelity is out of scope. - Negative table indents.

 w:tblIndvalues below zero are preserved inattrs.indentbut clamped to0at render time.
 Word renders negative indents into the paper gutter; browsers have no gutter, so rendering them would push the table past the page edge. - Exact-height row overflow.
 Rows with